harisharjun/arjunuvacha/content/page/arjun-resume.md

 ### **Others**
 **Sales Head, Treebo (2017 to 2019), Hyderabad**\
 • Handled two regions: AP and Telangana\
-• Sales Head for a team of 10\
+• Sales Head, led a team of 10 rockstar sales managers\
-• Increased revenue from 18L to 47L\
+• Increased revenue from 18L to 47L within 4 months of leading the team\
 • Three-time winner of Treebo Millenia Award\
 • On-boarded 150+ clients\
-• Reduced DSO from 100 to 55 days
+• Reduced DSO from 100 to 55 days over a year

 • **Senior Financial Analyst, Standard Chartered Bank (2013 to 2015), Chennai**: Change Management and Performance Management Governanace